OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ##### `validateReceivedMessage`

-Checks that there is a valid and as yet unexecuted message identified by `messageId`, and that its contents are exactly those passed as arguments along with the caller of the function as the destination account.
+Checks that there is a valid and as yet unexecuted message whose contents are exactly those passed as arguments and whose receiver is the caller of the function.
+The message key MAY be an identifier, or another piece of data necessary for validation.

 MUST revert if the message is invalid or has already been executed.